christopher-caldwell/red-five/README.md

 Currently, only auth strings are supported for auth.
 This was all I needed, but feel free to upvote [this issue](https://github.com/christopher-caldwell/red-five/issues/7) if you'd like more options.

+## Configuration

+Your configuration is stored on your local machine at `~/.redfive/config.json`.
+Feel free to add your own connections manually, referencing [this structure](api/src/interfaces/index.ts#L28-L33).

+It is validated on load, so don't be worried about the structure being off.
+If you don't want to use the GUI to add your own connections, you can so here.

 ## Keys

 The is the core feature.
 Seeing keys, values, and TTLs.
 You can also edit TTLs, and the value of said key.